-Annual General Meeting (AGM) The LHB must hold an AGM in public no later than 30 November 2020 (replacing the previous 31 July each year).

-Whilst the foregoing amendment will cease to have effect on 31 March 2021, the Health Board decided to retain its AGM date of 30th July 2020 as previously planned.
-1.4.6 Appointment and terms of office [Stakeholder Reference Group (SRG)] The Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Chair for an additional term(s) .
+Meeting (AGM) than 30 November 2020 (replacing the previous 31 July each year). cease to have effect on 31 March 2021, the M date of 30th July 2020 as previously 1.4.6 Appointment and terms of office [Stakeholder Reference Group (SRG)] The Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Chair for an additional term(s) .
 That individual may remain in office for the remainder of their term as a member of the SRG after their term of appointment as Chair has ended.
 1.4.8 Appointment and terms of office [Stakeholder Reference Group (SRG)] The Vice Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Vice Chair for additional term(s) , in line with that individual's term of office as a member of the SRG.
 That individual may remain in office for the remainder of their term as a member of the SRG after their term of appointment as Vice Chair has ended.
 1.5.3 Appointment and terms of office [Healthcare Professionals Forum (HPF)] The Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Chair for an additional term(s) .
 That individual may remain in office for the remainder of their term as a member of the HPF after their term of appointment as Chair has ended.
 1.5.5 Appointment and terms of office [Healthcare Professionals Forum (HPF)] The Vice Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Vice Chair for additional term(s) , in line with that individual's term of office as a member of the SRG.
 That individual may remain in office for the remainder of their term as a member of the SRG after their term of appointment as Vice Chair has ended.
-The foregoi ing amendments (where re eference to the additional term being limited to
+The foregoi ng amendments (where re eference to the additional term being limited to